nanomsg/nng/docs/ref/tran/udp.md

 The special value of 0 ({{i:`INADDR_ANY`}})
 can be used for a listener to indicate that it should listen on all interfaces on the host.
-A short-hand for this form is to either omit the address, or specify the asterisk (`*`) character.
+A short-hand for this form is to omit the IP address entirely.
-For example, the following three URIs are all equivalent, and could be used to listen to port 9999 on the host:
+For example, the following two URIs are equivalent, and could be used to listen to port 9999 on the host:

 1. `udp://0.0.0.0:9999`
-2. `udp://*:9999`
-3. `udp://:9999`
+2. `udp://:9999`

 ## Socket Address